-Students enrolled in UTS journalism produce text, audio, video, and deliver journalism online in a range of styles and genres including investigative political and environmental reporting.
+Students enrolled in UTS journalism produce multiplatform journalism in a range of styles and genres including investigative, political and environmental reporting.
 The emphasis is on developing journalists who are innovative, reflective and have a strong understanding of the role of journalism and the contexts in which it is practised in Australia and internationally.

 Our academic teaching staff are all experienced journalists, many of whom are award winners and who continue to produce journalism as part of their research activities.
-The Australian Centre for Independent Journalism, located at UTS, links staff and students with journalists, the media, and the public, to support and produce high quality journalism and scholarly research.
+To find out more about studying Journalism at UTS join us at a Postgraduate Info Eve or for undergraduate students at UTS Open Day in August.

 - Bachelor of Communication (Journalism) / Bachelor of Laws

 - Bachelor of Communication (Journalism) / Bachelor of Creative Intelligence and Innovation

 - Be part of one of the most established and respected journalism programs in the country with top industry leaders including discipline head Peter Fray.

-- UTS journalism students regularly dominate national journalism education awards, including winning the Walkley Media Super Student Journalist of the year award in 6 of the last 8 years, and winning many Ossie awards in the annual JEAA awards.
+- UTS journalism students regularly dominate national journalism education awards, including winning the Walkley Media Super Student Journalist of the year award in six of the last eight years, and winning many Ossie awards in the annual JEAA awards.